yinkak/simple-blockchain-C/README.md

 analogous to mining for precious metals such as gold.
 In Bitcoin, the miners are rewarded with new Bitcoins for successfully mining a new block.

 In this task, you will implement a simple blockchain.
-We start with the background first.

-## Background
+## Block

-Each block is a data structure that contains the following fields.
+Each block is a data structure defined in [`include/blockchain.h`](include/blockchain.h).
+It contains the following fields.

 * `index`: the index of the block in the blockchain.
 * `timestamp`: the time when the block was created.
 * `data`: the data that the block contains.
-* `previous_hash`: the hash of the previous block.
+* `p_hash`: the hash of the previous block.
 * `nonce`: a random number that is used to create a hash that satisfies a certain condition.
 * `hash`: the hash of the current block.

 Each block should satisfy the following conditions.

 * The hash of a block is created by hashing the entire block using SHA256.
+* `index` should start from `0` (for the first block) and increase monotonically by one for each new block.
+* `timestamp` should contain the creation time of each block.
+* `data` should store the bytes passed as an argument for the `bc_add_block()` function described below.
-* The hash of a block should start with the number of zeros provided as a command-line argument described below.
-For this, you need to find the correct nonce by trying different nonces until you find the one that creates a hash that satisfies the condition.
+* The hash of a block should start with the number of zeros provided as an argument for `bc_add_block()` described below.
+For this, your program needs to find a correct nonce by trying different nonces until it finds the one that creates a hash that satisfies the condition.
-* The hash of the current block should match the `previous_hash` field of the next block.
+* The hash of the current block should match the `p_hash` field of the next block.
-* The `previous_hash` field of the first block is `0`.
+* The `p_hash` field of the first block is `0`.
 You still need to find the correct nonce for the first block that satisfies the hash condition.

-* The `data` field of each block is a string provided as an argument for the `add_block()` function described below.
+## Blockchain

+A blockchain is a data structure that contains an array of blocks.
+It should support the following functions.

+* `bc_init()`
+* `bc_add_block()`
+* `bc_verify()`